Denver Bulldogs: National Titles

-The Bulldogs would lose their opening Division 1 match up against Orange County in a squeaker 23–20.
-New York would then fall to Denver with Casey Robertson kicking two amazing goals in the end to spark a 34–20 victory over the past National Champs.
+The Bulldogs lost their opening Division 1 match up against Orange County in a squeaker 23–20.
+New York then fell to Denver with Casey Robertson kicking two goals in the end to spark a 34–20 victory over the past National Champs.
 Lastly the Bulldogs finished with an easy 43–8 win over Dallas.
-The Bulldogs would finish in 3rd with 2 wins and 1 loss.
-The bulldog reserves would make Sunday's semifinals but fell against San Diego/Orange County.
+The Bulldogs finished in 3rd with 2 wins and 1 loss.
+The bulldog reserves made the semifinals but fell against San Diego/Orange County.

-After winning their opener, the Denver Lady Bulldogs almost saw their 22 game-winning streak come to an end as they survived a scare from the Sacramento Lady Suns.
+After winning their opener, the Denver Lady Bulldogs survived a scare from the Sacramento Lady Suns.
 The Suns had the Doggies within a point before Denver came down and put the game away on a goal by Anna Thexton.
 The Denver Lady Bulldogs came into their morning match up against the Minnesota Freeze with 23 consecutive wins at Nationals.
 At halftime, the ladies from the North were up 8–1.
 The second half will go down in USAFL women's football lore as some of the best played in eleven years at Nationals.
 To end the match the siren sounded and from ten meters out, all the Freeze had to do was kick it over the pack on the goal line for the win.
 The Denver Nationals winning streak was halted at 23 games.
-For the third year in a row, it would come down to Denver and San Francisco to decide the premiership.
-Though they would only convert two of their eight scoring shots for majors, they were too much for the Iron Maidens.
-The Denver Lady Bulldogs would overcome the toughest fields in their competitions to hoist the trophies high as the best women's Australian Rules football team in the land.
+For the third year in a row, it came down to Denver and San Francisco to decide the premiership.
+Though they only converted two of their eight scoring shots for majors, they were too much for the Iron Maidens.
+The Denver Lady Bulldogs overcame the toughest fields in their competitions to hoist the trophies high as the best women's Australian Rules football team in the land.